Autonomous System (AS) Number Assignment Policies

 The RIPE NCC will assign the AS Number directly to the End User upon a request properly submitted to the RIPE NCC either directly or through a sponsoring LIR.
 AS Number assignments are subject to the policies described in the RIPE NCC document entitled “Contractual Requirements for Provider Independent Resource Holders in the RIPE NCC Service Region”.

-If an organisation no longer uses the AS Number, it must be returned to the public pool of AS Numbers.
+If an organisation no longer uses the AS Number, it should be returned to the public pool of AS Numbers.
 The RIPE NCC can then reassign the AS Number to another organisation.

 The RIPE NCC assigns 32-bit AS Numbers according to the following timeline: